Get fresh insights, pro tips, and thought starters–only the best of posts for you.

 These changes will not be available on the initial release of iOS 10, but will be available later on the same version of iOS.

 The new CallKit API in iOS 10 is developed to help third-party data-based call services like in Facebook Messenger, Skype, and WhatsApp.
 With CallKit API, Apple considers these services as equal as the standard calls, so calls made through this app doesn’t hang up if you receive a call in the Apple’s Phone app, like in previous iOS versions.
-Default voice app can be set by Enterprise using MDM.
+The default voice app can be set by Enterprise using MDM.
 This doesn’t affect incoming calls.
 VoIP calls are also integrated into the lock screen.

 Clipboard is made universal.
 Copy any content and they’ll be stored temporarily on the iCloud apart from being stored on the clipboard.
 You can paste the content from iCloud in Apple devices such as iPhone, iPad, and Mac.

 Apple is opening up Siri as well as Maps to third-party developers so that they can bring out new features in these apps.
 They’re giving the Messages app as well to the developers.
-By doing so, these apps can be made compatible with the enterprise apps.
+By doing so, these apps can be made compatible with enterprise apps.
 Developers can download SiriKit from Apple, which provides an extension that communicates with Siri even if the app isn’t running.

 Apple integrates iOS with Cisco so that the new iOS 10 will have several new features.
 It is now possible for the enterprise to have full control over apps, and enterprise apps are automatically prioritized over their network. iOS is integrated into Cisco Spark so that the employees can have calls made to their work phone redirected to their personal iPhones via the Cisco Spark app.
 You can also make enterprise calls from an iPhone.